Shiblumi/SPFF/README.md

 - [ ] Test this validation

 - [ ] Add option to get file's metadata directly from system (currently only gets it from a ShadowPlay's unmodified filename)

+- [ ] Add menu interaction within terminal for the user

+- [ ] Add functionality to organize shadowplays into directories by year/month/week/day